Power Lines: Scaling Laws for Weight Decay and Batch Size in LLM Pre-training: Introduction

 Both theoretical and empirical efforts have sought to address this.
 Theoretically, maximal update parameterization ($\mup$) allows the optimal learning rate $\etaopt$ and initial weight variance $\varopt$ to remain stable when scaling model width~\citep{yang2020feature,yang2022mup}, enabling a ``tune small and train large'' strategy.
 Empirically, DeepSeek~LLM~\citep{bi2024deepseek} adopted ``scaling laws for HPs,'' where optimal batch size $\bopt$ and optimal learning rate $\etaopt$ are estimated at small scale, and then extrapolated via a power law fit in total compute FLOPs, $C$.
 A similar approach was used in~\citet{kaplan2020scaling}, forecasting $\bopt$ and $\etaopt$ from loss $L$ and model size $N$.

-Relying on a unique predicted $\bopt$ is \emph{inflexible} --- it precludes adjusting $B$ for compute/time trade-offs or hardware constraints.
-It is also unclear whether $C$, $L$, $N$, or $D$ (or a combination) best explains scaling. \citep{bi2024deepseek} notes, ``for models with the same [$C$] but different model/data allocations, the optimal parameter space varies slightly.''
+Relying on a unique predicted $\bopt$ is \emph{inflexible}---it precludes adjusting $B$ for compute/time trade-offs or hardware constraints.
+It is also unclear whether $C$, $L$, $N$, or $D$ (or a combination) best explains scaling. \citet{bi2024deepseek} noted, ``for models with the same [$C$] but different model/data allocations, the optimal parameter space varies slightly.''
 Also, no comparable study has been done for weight decay $\lambda$.

 This paper introduces a flexible, unified approach to HPs, using both $\mup$ and scaling laws.
 We fit power laws to losses derived from hundreds of $\mup$-trained models, focusing on combinations of $\lambda$, $B$, $N$, and $D$.
-We study both \emph{compute-optimal} and \emph{over-trained} models.
-The fewest FLOPs to achieve a loss typically occurs when training at $\approx$20 tokens-per-parameter (TPP = $D/N$)~\citep{hoffmann2022empirical,besiroglu2024chinchilla}, but over-trained models ($>$20~TPP) offer more-efficient inference~\citep{touvron2023llama}.
+We study both \emph{compute-optimal} and \emph{overtrained} models.
+The fewest FLOPs to achieve a loss typically occurs when training at $\approx$20 tokens-per-parameter (TPP = $D/N$)~\citep{hoffmann2022empirical,besiroglu2024chinchilla}, but overtrained models ($>$20~TPP) offer more-efficient inference~\citep{touvron2023llama}.
 We study TPPs from 20 to 1280.

-To capture $\lambda$'s interaction with other scaling HPs ($\eta$, $B$), we model scaling of the AdamW timescale, $\tepoch = B/(\eta\lambda D)$. \citep{wang2024how} found optimal $\tepoch$ stable with varying $D$, but we show it obeys a power law in TPP (\cref{fig:hook}, $\leftfig$).
+To capture $\lambda$'s interaction with other scaling HPs ($\eta$, $B$), we model scaling of the AdamW timescale, $\tepoch = B/(\eta\lambda D)$. \citet{wang2024how} found optimal $\tepoch$ stable with varying $D$, but we show it obeys a power law in TPP (\cref{fig:hook}, $\leftfig$).
 This law thus enables accurate estimation of $\lambdaopt$ for any $N$, $D$, $B$.

 Leveraging these better HPs as $B$ scales, we also study optimal batch size: the $\bopt$ that minimizes loss at a given $N$ and $D$.
 While $\bopt$ scales as a power law in $C$ \emph{when TPP is fixed} (\cref{fig:related}, $\leftfig$), our results show this arises from a more fundamental power-law dependence on $D$ (\cref{fig:hook}, $\middlefig$).